Indian Point, Missouri: Campground

-Overview

 Indian Point is a campground on the White River Arm of Table Rock Lake in the mountainous Missouri countryside.

 Table Rock Lake is a body of water surrounded by a forest of oak and hickory trees.
 Its waters wind down through the valleys and hollows of the Ozark Mountains, from Branson, Missouri to Eureka Springs, Arkansas.

-More than five million visitors per year take advantage of this recreational area.
 Originally built for flood control, the Table Rock Dam has created a lake that has 779 miles of shoreline.

 Recreational activities at the park include swimming, scuba diving, boating, fishing, hunting, hiking and wildlife viewing.

-While the lake also has crappie, catfish, and bluegill, Table Rock is best known for bass, and is acclaimed as one of the best bass fishing lakes in the hemisphere.

-Table Rock Lakeshore Trail, about 2 miles long, runs from the Dewey Short Visitor Center to the Table Rock State Park Marina.
-During the spring hikers can see dogwood, serviceberry and redbud trees in bloom as well as wildflower species.

-Other hiking and mountain biking opportunities are available at the Mark Twain National Forest, parts of which are accessible from the campground.

-Facilities

-Indian Point Campground has 76 reservable campsites, along with two large reservable group picnic shelters.
-Amenities include hot showers, drinking water, a dump station and electric hookups.

-There is also a beach, boat ramp and playground.

-Nearby Attractions
+Nearby attractions

-The Dewey Short Visitors Center is located at the south end of Table Rock Dam.
-It presents three educational films focused on the history of the dam, the story of Lewis and Clark and the history of eagles and their endangerment in the state of Missouri.

-The visitor center also contains exhibits about the natural history of the area.
-Visitors arriving by boat can use the courtesy dock.